LeilaaNik/date-utils-app/L3A/README.md

 2. **Suggest Features**: If you have an idea for a new feature, feel free to open an issue to discuss it.

 3. **Submit Pull Requests**: If you have a fix or a new feature, you can submit a pull request.
-Please make sure to follow the project's coding standards and include tests for any new functionality.
+Please make sure to follow the project's coding standards.

 4. **Improve Documentation**: Help us improve the documentation by suggesting changes or submitting pull requests.